 Choosing a career can feel overwhelming.
 It's an important life decision, and you've probably recognized that further education can come with a big price tag.

-Here are some ways to decide on a career that you will love.
+Here are some ways to decide on a career that you will enjoy.

 - Look through course catalogs: Your high school counseling office probably has stacks of college catalogs for you to look through.
 Read program descriptions and the course list required.
 See if you picture yourself doing that long term.